Noobify2012/Drippy-text/res/Readme.md

 ## Run 1 -- Run 1.txt:
 1. Generates the dungeon based on the parameters passed(non-wrapping, 4 row by 3 column dungeon, level 0 interconnectivity, 50% treasure and arrows and level 1 difficulty).
-2. It then drops the player in the starting cave(cave 3) and gives their current status.
+2. It then drops the player in the starting cave and gives their current status.
-3. The player then navigates the dungeon moving from cave 3 to cave 6 picking up both arrows and treasure at the same time.
-Then move to cave 9 and then 10 where they pick up both arrows and treasure separately.
-At each step along the way the player's status is printed out which includes what cave they are in, identified by cave index, what they currently have in their treasure bag, what direction they can move from that cave(North, South, East, and/or West), how many arrows they have in their quiver, and what treasure and arrows are in that cave that they will pick up.
+3. The player then navigates the dungeon moving from cave to cave  picking up both arrows and treasure at the same time.
+Then move from cave to another cave where they pick up both arrows and treasure separately.
+At each step along the way the player's status is printed out which includes if they are in a cave or tunnel, what they currently have in their treasure bag, what direction they can move from that cave(North, South, East, and/or West), how many arrows they have in their quiver, and what treasure and arrows are in that cave that they will pick up.
 4. The player then navigates back to cave 3 and then move north to cave 0 where they shoot an arrow 1 space east and hear a howl as the arrow hits the monster.
 5. The player then moves east and then south until they smell something "faint but awful(Monster is 2 spaces away) and then "The player smells something awful and strong."(a monster within 1 space or 2 monsters within 2 spaces
 6. The player shoots again and hears "A great howl echos through the dungeon and a loud crash as the monster falls over dead."